 Miami’s Ultra Music Festival remains the biggest music festival in Miami.
-The annual EDM bacchanal takes place on March 29 through March 31.
+The annual EDM bacchanal takes place on March 20 through March 22.
 Expect lineups packed with the biggest names in EDM along with a few old-school icons and surprise guests mixed in.
 Ultra Music Festival also falls within Miami Music Week, a loosely organized series of concerts and parties taking place throughout Miami.
-Want to stay close to the action?
-Check out one of the best Airbnb Downtown Miami homes.
+Need a place to crash?
+Book a room at one of the best hotels in Miami.

 When is Ultra Music Festival?
 Ultra Music Festival takes place on March 20, 21 and 22, 2020.